creativenucleus/tic-80-sketches/eye-of-the-machine/readme.md

 Beware: The video output is not very compression friendly, so it'll mash broadcast codecs and make large MP4 recordings, etc.

+*DO* Get in touch and show me if you make anything!
+Contact details [here](https://github.com/creativenucleus/tic-80-sketches/blob/main/readme.md#contact)

 ## Thanks

 - [TIC-80](https://tic80.com/)